Copyright (c) 2007 THE THRASH METAL GUIDE

 Based on the "Twisting The Knife" demo, this is fairly cool bombastic speed/thrash metal which recalls quite a few heroes from the 80's: Paradox's "Heresy", Vio-lence, Forbidden, among others.
 The guitars acquire quite a technical edge on some parts, and combined with the mostly speedy riffs, make for a great headbanging fun.
 These guys are destined to reach far.

-The band's productivity is not the biggest in the world, and a 5-song EP comes out after a lengthy 5-year break.
+The band's productivity isn't the biggest in the world, and a 5-song EP comes out after a lengthy 5-year break.
 There will be no disappointed again since the guys don't betray their blitzkrieg style lashing fast and tight the whole time with Paradox's "Heresy" again being the main influence introducing the odd slower stomping break ("Genetic Sickness", "The New Hive").
 The guitars adhere to quite cool memorable melodies more often this time, and the singer delivers with his switch from mid-ranged semi-clean to gruffer death metal-tinged vocals managing to come up with a couple of nice catchy choruses in a way again similar to Paradox.

 Twisting The Knife Demo, 2005